wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Wisconsin State Prison System

-The State of Wisconsin prison system is an integral part of the state criminal justice system.
-Basically, the state prisons serve as a penalty to confine persons guilty of a crime in the state.
-It also prepares inmates to be reintegrated into society, upon finishing their prison sentence.
-Inmates have to be convicted in a state court for any crime leveled against them before being sentenced to prison.
+The State of Wisconsin prison system is integral to the state's criminal justice system.
+State prisons serve as a penalty to confine persons guilty of a crime in the state.
+They also prepare inmates to be reintegrated into society upon finishing their prison sentences.
+Before being sentenced to prison, inmates have to be convicted in a state court for any crime leveled against them.

-Within the state’s jurisdiction, the Department of Correction (DOC) handles the daily operation of the prisons and manages their facilities generally.
+Within the state’s jurisdiction, the Department of Corrections (DOC) manages the daily operations of prisons and their facilities.

 While jails and prisons in Wisconsin are often used in place of each other, there are some differences between them.
-Typically, the state government manages Wisconsin state prisons through the Department of Corrections, while jails serve the county area they are situated in.
+Typically, the state government manages Wisconsin state prisons through the Department of Corrections, while jails serve the county where they are situated.
 The local law enforcement agency, which is usually the Sheriff’s Office, is responsible for the operation of the jail facilities.

 Offenders convicted of a serious felony offense that the court penalizes with long-term imprisonment are sentenced to state prison.
-Jails hold inmates that commit less severe crimes or are awaiting trial.
-The court is more likely to punish misdemeanor offenses with a jail sentence, especially for crimes with the maximum jail time of one year.
+Jails hold inmates who commit less severe crimes or are awaiting trial.
+The court is more likely to punish misdemeanor offenses with a jail sentence, especially for crimes with a maximum jail time of one year.

 Adult Prison Institutions